 Is this really a “farm-to-table” kind of thing?
 Or is that just marketing nonsense?

 Haha!
 Nope, it’s the real deal.
 This oil is bottled in Mistra by the family that owns and farms the olive trees.
 Once the olives have been harvested, they’re pressed and the oil is allowed to settle.
 Once our annual order period closes, Eugene and Giannis [Eugene’s nephew] bottle the oil, prepare the pallets, and drive the pallets to the port of Piraeus near Athens for shipping.
 (Remember how the labels on our bottles always used to look kind of “off-center?”
 It’s because up until two years ago, all the labels were put on the bottles by hand!)
 So, yeah.
-This is real – as real as it gets.
+This is real—as real as it gets.
 No middle-men, no “bundlers,” no “co-ops,” no “conglomerates.”
 Just a farmer, his oil, and our customers.
 As for my role, I’m the importer, the wholesaler, and the retailer, all at once.
 This setup allows us to pay Eugene more and to charge our customers less.
 By keeping it real and avoiding all unnecessary clutter, everyone wins.
+And we can bring in the best quality oil in the U.S.

 But what really makes this oil different?

 Good question.
-Eugene has an old-school, regenerative outlook towards his orchard, his olive trees, and his olive oil.
+Eugene has an old-school, regenerative outlook toward his orchard, his olive trees, and his olive oil.
 There are no human inputs.
 Wild boars plow the soil and provide the fertilizer.
-There’s no artificial irrigation – you can’t even find a hose on the farm.
+There’s no artificial irrigation—you can’t find a hose on the farm.
 Wild oaks and local flowers live amongst the olive trees.
 Humans trim and harvest and (very occasionally) plow, and that’s it.
 What this means is that there’re no “industrial controls” on Mr. Ladopoulos’s olive oil or how it tastes.
 Much like wine, every year our olive oil is entirely different.
 This year 2022, for example, the oil is very smooth and mild, with a touch of pepper under floral notes.
 Last year, it was positively spicy!
 Of course, the acidity is always very, very low.
-When you compare these kind of processes to those that produce the oil typically found in American stores – well, it’s just apples and oranges.
+When you compare these kind of processes to those that produce the oil typically found in American stores—well, it’s just apples and oranges.
 This is pure, regenerative, single-producer, cold-pressed, unfiltered, gravity-settled, extra-virgin gold from the heart of the Peloponnese.
-I’ve seen bottles of similar quality oil being sold for $40 dollars a bottle, in Greece.
-We sell it for less than $15 here in the U.S. Deep quality and value are our primary differentiators.
+I’ve seen bottles of similar quality oil being sold for $45 dollars a bottle—in Greece.
+We sell it at wholesale for less than $15 a bottle here in the U.S. Deep quality and value are our primary differentiators.
+Indeed, in the fall of 2022, I got a bottle of amazing oil from Crete from a friend.
+Here are the tabulated results of the comparison that we ran:

-Yup.
-Deception in the world of extra-virgin olive oil as a commodity is rampant.
-Check out this book by my pal, Tom Mueller.
-It’s great and it gives the full, unedited story.
+Alas, yes.
+Deception in the world of extra-virgin olive oil is rampant; the industry is rife with conmen.
+If you’re really interested, check out this book by my pal, Tom Mueller.
+It’s great and it gives the full story.
 If you’re more scientifically inclined, this 2011 report from the University of California, Davis tells a crazy tale.
-It’s bonkers.
-An elite panel of scientists conclude: “Of the five top-selling imported ‘extra virgin’ olive oil brands in the United States, 73 percent of the samples failed the IOC sensory standards for extra virgin olive oils analyzed by two IOC-accredited sensory panels.
+(It’s bonkers!)
+In summary, an elite panel of scientists concluded: “Of the five top-selling imported ‘extra virgin’ olive oil brands in the United States, 73 percent of the samples failed the IOC sensory standards for extra-virgin olive oils analyzed by two IOC-accredited sensory panels.
 The failure rate ranged from a high of 94 percent to a low of 56 percent depending on the brand and the panel.”
-So, yeah, it’s pretty bad.
-Half of that so-called “extra virgin” junk in U.S. grocery stores I wouldn’t burn in a lamp.
-But we’ve never had to worry about it.
-We go over to the grove every year, we check out the trees with Eugene, we inspect the facilities, we walk the land, we hang out with the family.
-Again, if you care about quality, truth, and the Earth then this is why you buy from a single farm and producer.
-It doesn’t have to be us, of course.
-Any single source EVOO will be 10-20x better for everyone than the mass-produced garbage you get in the grocery stores!
+So, yeah, it’s bad.
+But, for this project, we’ve never had to worry about it.
+This is because we go over to the grove every year, we visit the trees with Eugene, we inspect the facilities, we walk the land, and we hang out with the family.
+And our friends come with us, too.
+If you care about quality, truth, and the Earth then you want to buy from a family farm.
+(It doesn’t have to be us, of course!
+Any single-source EVOO will be 10x better for everyone than the mass-produced junk you get in the grocery stores!)
+The easiest rules of thumb are these: Know who grows your food.
+Know who sells your food.

 Lots of people like to shop local.
 Our olive oil isn’t exactly “locally made,” is it?
 What do you think about this concern?